Want to learn how to let go of stress? Check out these 11 powerful tips that will help transform your life.

 This post will teach you 11 tips (most are free or budget-friendly) for how to let go of stress and start living the life you deserve.

 We all experience stress from time to time, and some of us more than others.
-Once the momentum of stress builds in the body, it can act as a domino effect triggering other physiological and psychological symptoms.
-A body at dis-ease from stress can experience illness and feelings of anxiety, depression, fear, negativity, and anger.
+Once the momentum of stress builds in the body, it can act as a domino effect triggering physiological and psychological symptoms.
+A body at dis-ease from stress can experience illness and feelings of fear, negativity, and anger.

 When the body cannot relieve itself from stress, physiological symptoms manifest, such as hormonal imbalances, high blood pressure, and sleep deprivation.
 It’s the body’s way of crying out for help.